 Mt.
 Yoshino is better known for its cherry blossoms (in fact, it’s said to be Japan’s best viewing site for cherry blossoms), but this World Heritage Site also has a view to offer in autumn.
 Parts of the mountain are even lit up at night.

 Yoshino Station can be reached from Kyoto Station in about 2 hours, give or take, via Kintetsu Railways’ limited express (¥2,590) or express (¥1,250) train.
 From Yoshino Station, a ropeway can take you up the mountain for ¥450 one way or ¥800 round trip.
 There are also buses to take you to town.

 4. Nara Park (Nara Prefecture)

 This post was first published on November 19, 2015.
-Last updated by Lily Crossley-Baxter on October 13th, 2018.
+Last updated on October 1, 2020.

 We do our best to ensure information is correct, however details are subject to change.